The following professionals lent their expertise to this article:

 How long with it take for me to complete my Connecticut LPN to RN program?

-That will depend on the specific credential (ADN or BSN degree) you pursue and the particular school where you choose to pursue it.
-As the program profiles above show, LPN to RN students in Connecticut may be able to shorten their program times due to several factors.
-They include application of the Articulation Model and the awarding of credits for prior LPN education and experience.
-Bearing all of that in mind, most LPN to ADN programs are completed in one to two years while most LPN to BSN programs are completed in three to four years.
+LPN to RN students in Connecticut may be able to shorten their program times due to several factors, including application of the Articulation Model and the awarding of credits for prior LPN education and experience.

 Will I be eligible for financial aid to help pay for my LPN to RN education?

-Financial aid of almost all kinds is available to qualifying students in LPN to RN programs.
-Funding types include scholarships and grants, student loans, tuition reimbursement opportunities, tuition payment plans, and more.
 The quickest way to find out if you qualify, especially for school-sponsored resources, is at your school’s financial aid office.
-You can also search online for external funding sources.
-Two excellent online resources are these U.S. Health Resources and Services Administration and Connecticut Office of Higher Education websites.
+You can also search online for external funding through these resources:

 How do I obtain my Connecticut RN license?

-An LVN in Connecticut seeking to become a registered nurse for the first time will take the following steps to obtain their state RN license:
+An LPN in Connecticut seeking to become a registered nurse for the first time will take the following steps to obtain their state RN license:

-• Complete a state-approved Connecticut nursing program or out-of-state program.
+• Earn a degree: Complete a state-approved Connecticut nursing program or out-of-state program.
 Out-of-state programs are reviewed and approved on an individual basis.

-• Apply for licensure and pay the application fee (currently $180) to the Connecticut State Department of Public Health.
+• Pay fees: Apply for licensure and pay the application fee to the Connecticut State Department of Public Health.

-• Meet all other licensure requirements (including clearing a criminal background check).
+• Other: Meet all other licensure requirements (including clearing a criminal background check).

 Details on license requirements and the licensing process can be found on the CSDPH Registered Nurse Licensure website.